porres/pd-cyclone/README.md

 Location of this repository is: https://github.com/porres/pd-cyclone.
 This repository is faithful to the original goal of cyclone in creating an external Pd package with a collection of objects cloned and compatible to Max/MSP objects, which is a ground rule manifested by Hans-Christoph Steiner on the Pd-List about further maintenance of cyclone.
 This repository/project is open to collaboration to anyone who wishes to work according to the key and central goal of Max/MSP compatibility.

-Please get in touch if you're willing to collaborate.
+Please get in touch if you're willing to collaborate (one possible way is through the Pd-list https://lists.puredata.info/listinfo/pd-list)